muruga21/C-problems-Hacktoberfest2023/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the GNU License.
 By contributing to this repository, you agree to license your contributions under the same license.

 Happy coding, and let's work together to build a fantastic resource for C programmers!
 Your contributions are highly appreciated.